anachronism/CS534Group11/Project_1/README_PROBLEM2.txt

 the program will run.
 Please adjust the parameters to match your needs before running the program.

+algRun = 'Both'

 Options for algRun are 'HillClimb', 'Genetic', or 'Both' If algRun is equal to 'Genetic' only the genetic algorithm will be executed If algRun is equal to 'HillClimb' only the genetic algorithm will be executed If algRun is equal to 'Both' genetic AND HillClimg algorithms will be executed

-algRun = 'Genetic'
-inputLoc = 'sample_large2.txt'
+inputLoc = 'sample2.txt'
+inputLoc is name of the file that problem2.py takes as input.
+The file contains the citi map and quantity of buildings to be built

+outputLoc_hillClimb = "HillClimbResult.txt"
+outputLoc_genetic = 'GeneticResult.txt'
-outputLoc_hillClimb is where the best result found by HillClimb will be stored as well as the time it took find the best result outputLoc_hillClimb = "HillClimbResult.txt" outputLoc_genetic = 'GeneticResult.txt'
+outputLoc_hillClimb is where the best result found by HillClimb will be stored as well as the time it took find the best result

 listOfTimeSettings sets the time limit on how much each algorithm has to find the